Posthumus Conference 2025 (Nijmegen, 27-28 May)

 Organised jointly by Research Networks ‘Life-courses, Family, and Labour’ and ‘Societies in Context: Interactions between Humans and Rural-Urban Environment’

-Philippe Paeps (Ghent University) – Explaining Belgian cancer mortality in relation to local and regional living conditions (1905-1991)
+Philippe Paeps (Ghent University) – Explaining spatial inequalities in Belgian cancer mortality, 1905-1991

 Silke Baas (Utrecht University) – Reinforcing career paths: how formal institutions shaped women physicians’ access to medical specializations, 1950 – 2000